microsoft/promptflow/docs/how-to-guides/develop-custom-tool/custom-tool-package-creation-and-usage.md

     python D:\proj\github\promptflow\scripts\tool\generate_package_tool_meta.py -m hello_world.tools.hello_world_tool -o hello_world\yamls\hello_world_tool.yaml -n "Hello World Tool" -d "This is my hello world tool."
     ```
     To populate your tool module, adhere to the pattern \<package_name\>.tools.\<tool_name\>, which represents the folder path to your tool within the package.

-    In the auto-generated tool yaml file, you can customize your tool's icon and structure by adding the tool icon's data URI and the structure path directly to the YAML file:
-    ```
-    my_tool_package.tools.my_tool_1.my_tool:
-      name: My First Tool
-      description: This is my first tool
-      icon: data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAABAAAAAQCAYAAAAf8/9hAAADDklEQVR4nG1TTWicVRQ9933v+yYZax0a0hBDJ7EIjaUTjTO2KwlCCtaFriJ0oQUhmaVgQrIo5XMMUmNU1EVgxuLGHzCBoW50kQyhUG1DMtqknaS6sCYWaZr+pTOTmXnfe++6GG1V5qwu3HsO53LvodHZ2BoE1pjx3WT/5TP+fJ9MvXBOg0EgMP4GMyiZicv2obwp5w4NCqYXAXRjNBfLAqhPM0tmdpaW0i4AjOd7O98pJHrfvXCoDQB89gX+hdFcLCtg6bzvQzAYRKSJyCQSyeD0L7F+N+zMPxpxfqJI6Oz41cNPpChlT68diaeX4mEAIEM/UN0e0/L6ja7dIhjYvHWjRW1T8WJkZNCEt6NGOYH0yDVV+6OxNu949ApBLFRr5rPxZy/NyukrvkdEauf6bwk30jpx/8/fC0ozOfqRaLG4pYXx2NZgjeFeoxFxFKLWmjbHxVl/vk8SM9Mnm9jbZmtfh00l8YcRC01698TGes9+7Yn0rj2SyneDLWWD4+W7tB4OiWNK8cVPXy4sAiACgPdv8kBTBNPFeyiFWrDr1h28/l4rfTE8m3hONptoUDGXPzq68isaQALAjsGTWoMrDGEBsEKJmYnIWQTsIgD4PkQqBVu/BkSK6rX0mWV1Cx1KgRXDLd60GiRuExEDD6+WSj38iX/IACBLywipNjwDF6JsIEQgbntC3QeA8lfdhz0qRU3grDSduNZwBWGfhlXAufC2LuyrlSqsq19Odey5xOnW10KmvCCbxYzD+rz6fN/zAMDTcP4j0J1J6nQ7nTylr3844laa39pYfCw3m/v4nnx8ipTS1U1TlQ61sMabdcrBBwID0wOOSCYzwRCzu2G95TLom5IMPWUJcWOaHBFAkgVBk2BFpf/bn3l1xoixuZ7h9rfJHOzq+PnbbPaN5trWsdW+I/1C7RxXyrsWcp1QddteUAFNAAAKq9r3IXwfYmyuZ/hBmBrhzmRXZ+mDzt7i1P69jfqjuViWxuZiq0y4ag2+nzy6ciaTT8qheFoDBGoQ50wyH4zkYoPC4iUiHPgLhm17gdgF0NgAAAAASUVORK5CYII=
-      structure: test/my_first_tool
-      module: my_tool_package.tools.my_tool_1
-      function: my_tool
-      type: python
-      inputs:
-        connection:
-          type:
-          - CustomConnection
-        input_text:
-          type:
-          - string
-    ```
-    5.1 **Tool icon**: The tool icon is a graphic representation of your tool in the user interface (UI).
-If you don't supply a tool icon, the system will use a default one.
-    You can use the below command to generate your tool icon data uri:
-    ```
-    python scripts\tool\convert_image_to_data_url.py --image-path <image_input_path> -o <html_output_path>
-    ```
-    For example:
-    ```
-    python scripts\tool\convert_image_to_data_url.py --image-path "AzureContentSafetyIcon.png" -o "output.html"
-    ```
-     - To run this script, `pip install pillow`.
-     - The supported image formats are `PNG`, `JPG`, and `SVG`.
-     - The output file's extension **must be** `html`.
-    This will generate an HTML file at the specified output file path.
-To see the result, open the file in a web browser.
-     - The script also checks the size of your image, and if necessary, automatically resizes it to 16*16 pixels.
-To maintain the quality of your image, consider the following suggestions:
-       - If possible, provide an image that is 16*16 pixels to avoid distortion from resizing.
-       - Avoid complex images with a lot of detail or contrast, as they may not resize well.

-    5.2 **Tool structure**: The tool structure path would be used by UI to display the tool's hierarchy structure.
-     - The structure string is case-insensitive and must contain characters from "a-zA-Z0-9-_".
-     - A maximum of three layers is permitted.

 6. **tests**: This directory contains all your tests, though they are not required for creating your custom tool package.
 When adding a new tool, you can also create corresponding tests and place them in this directory.
 Run below command under your tool project:
     ```
     pytest tests